OS2Valghalla/OS2valghalla-3-documentation/SPHINXGUIDE.md

    This is the caption of the figure.
 ```
-**Note:** it is important that there is a line-break between the image and the caption, and that there is a space before the caption.
+> :warning: **Note:** it is important that there is a line-break between the image and the caption, and that there is a space before the caption.

 # 3. How to create and structure documentation pages
 This section will cover how to create new documentation pages, and how to structure them to create to correct hierarchy.